Skip to main content

 This three-semester, 12-month program begins at the Grade 9 level and ends with your completion of Grade 11 and 12 courses.

-SAIT honors the diverse cultures and recognizes the unique needs of Indigenous learners and has organized an Indigenous student orientation led by Natoysopoyiis (nah-toy so-po yees) – our on campus Indigenous student supports centre.
+SAIT honours the diverse cultures and recognizes the unique needs of Indigenous learners and has organized an Indigenous student orientation led by Natoysopoyiis (nah-toy so-po yees) – our on-campus Indigenous student support centre.

-Get help accessing financial support from the government, and private and community organizations.
+Get help accessing financial support from the government, private and community organizations.

 Funding options for Indigenous students